 As a grown-up, nobody comes to me in the middle of the day and instructs me to lie down anymore…and it’s terrible.
 Why, oh why did I never learn to appreciate the fact that my mom was a huge advocate of the afternoon nap?
 I remember walking to my room as though I were on my way to the electric chair, a scowl plastered on my face, vowing that someday – some day – there would come a time when I would never nap again.
 That time, apparently, is now.
 And it’s just not cool.

 How amazing it would be, I thought, to just have a car and a license at my disposal!
-I could go anywhere, at any time!
+I could go anywhere, at any time, like to buy a chocolate cake in the middle of the day because I could.
 But that was before I knew about traffic jams, maintenance, and insurance costs.
 Before I knew about asshole drivers, fender-benders, construction zones, speeding tickets.
 And people who park in the drop-off lane at my kids’ school.

 3. Keeping My Room Messy